-Still Playing Skyrim?
-Just Hold Out Until Oblivion DLC and The Elder Scrolls 6
+Still Playing ‘Skyrim’?
+Just Hold Out Until Oblivion DLC, ‘The Elder Scrolls 6’

 It’s been a good five years since The Elder Scrolls V: Skyrim took over lives.
 But even after all those years, the game continues to enamor gamers of all ages, especially capturing those who are just starting out with gaming with the recent remaster, The Elder Scrolls V: Skyrim Special Edition.

-This writer has had Skyrim for years now on the Xbox 360 but even today, there are so many things that I still want to accomplish and try, like being a vampire or a werewolf, or just doing some extra errands for my neighbor in Whiterun or Riften.
-But even with the amount of things I can still do and explore in The Elder Scrolls V: Skyrim, the million dollar-question still lurks behind my brain: when am I going to get new content?
+I’ve had Skyrim for years now on the Xbox 360 but even today, there are so many things that I still want to accomplish and try, like being a vampire or a werewolf, or just doing some extra errands for my neighbor in Whiterun or Riften.
+However, even with the amount of things I can still do and explore in The Elder Scrolls V: Skyrim, the million-dollar question still lurks behind my brain: when am I going to get new content?

 We are not ready to move on from Skyrim just yet.
-In fact, The Elder Scrolls V: Skyrim just got a shout out recently from The Steam Awards as the winner of the “Test of Time” award:
+In fact, The Elder Scrolls V: Skyrim just got a shout-out recently from The Steam Awards as the winner of the “Test of Time” award.

 But new content is always welcome in our books.
 And that’s where mods come in.
 And for a one-of-a-kind game like Elder Scrolls V: Skyrim, you need a mod that’s just as larger than life.